darach/sapiens-erl/README.md

 Currently only the Robosapiens V1 IR command codes are supported.
 The robosapiens:tell/1 native function requires the IR-OUT line on the head controller to be cut with the head end wired to GPIO 0 (PIn #17) and printed circuit board end to GPIO 1 (Pin #18).
 A ground connection will also need to be provided.
-The function essentially modules an 8 bit signal directly into the Robosapiens circuitry mimicking a button push on the Remote Control unit.
+The function essentially modulates an 8 bit signal directly into the Robosapiens circuitry mimicking a button push on the Remote Control unit.

 As the signal is normally high the signal is set high during loading of the NIF module.